Content on this page was generated by AI and has not been manually reviewed.

 Does using a VPN slow down my iPhone connection?

 Sometimes.
 VPNs can add latency due to the distance to VPN servers and the encryption overhead.
 NordVPN’s NordLynx protocol is designed for speed, and choosing nearby servers often yields better performance.
-Smart view not working with vpn heres how to fix it
+Nordvpn in china does it still work and how to fix it in 2026

 If I want per-app VPN, should I switch to a different platform?